fearyan/AI-Safety-Incident-Log/README.md

 # HumanChain AI Safety Incident Log API

-A simple RESTful API to log and manage hypothetical AI safety incidents.
+A simple RESTful API service to log and manage hypothetical AI safety incidents.
+This project is built with Python and Flask.

 ## Tech Stack